-This is from the August 2018 paper from the House of Commons Library on youth unemployment.
+This figure is from the 2018 report (pdf) from the University of Newcastle on islamophobia.

 Social protections have been reduced and disabled people and their families continue to be some of the hardest hit.